Raw Feeding for Dogs with Kidney Disease: Phosphorus Management

 If you're reading this, you've probably experienced:

-Egg whites are the gold standard for kidney-patient protein.
-They have the highest biological value (most usable by the body) while having the lowest phosphorus footprint of any animal protein source.
+Egg whites represent the clinical gold standard for kidney-patient protein.
+They deliver the highest biological value, meaning your dog's body uses them completely.
+They also carry the absolute lowest phosphorus footprint of any animal protein source.

 How to Rebalance for CKD in 4 Steps